cloudprober/cloudprober/examples/README.md

 ## Contributing

-If you'd like to contribute additional examples, please follow the existing directory structure and include a README.md file explaining the example.
+If you'd like to contribute additional examples, please follow the existing directory structure, include a README.md file explaining the example, and update the table above.